TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaRowReduction.md

 \det{(E_iA)} = \det{E_i} \cdot \det{A}.
 $$

-Furthermore, the determinant of an elementary matrix is nonzero.
+Furthermore, the determinant of an elementary matrix is non-zero.
 Namely, for a row scaling it is equal to $c$, for a row swap it is equal to $(-1)$, and for adding a multiple of a row to another row it is equal to $1$.
 Hence, if $m$ of the row operations are row scalings and $\ell$ of the row operations are row swaps, then

 $$